 Volkswagen up! review

-The Volkswagen up! has city car dimensions, but is stuffed with the best bits from larger Volkswagens
+The VW up! has city car dimensions, but is stuffed with the best bits from larger Volkswagens.

-The Volkswagen up! is a high-quality, high-class city car forming part of a trio of city cars from the VW Group - alongside the Skoda Citigo and SEAT Mii.
-It has the same quality feel of models like the VW Polo and VW Golf, all crammed into a package similar in size to the Fiat 500.
+The Volkswagen up! is a high-quality, classy city car that, along with the Skoda Citigo and the SEAT Mii, forms part of a trio of near identical cars from the Volkswagen Group.
+It has the same quality feel as larger Volkswagen models such as the Polo and the Golf, all crammed into a package similar in size to the Fiat 500.